Support our work by becoming our Patron! Learn More

 B. PAYMENTS

-On a daily basis, all accounts receivable payments will be received by someone other than an accounting staff member.
+Daily, all accounts receivable payments will be received by someone other than an accounting staff member.
 They will be logged and a duplicate of this Log and copies of the checks will be given to Accounts Receivable.
 The checks will be dropped in the drop safe.

 Payments are then posted to the subsidiary City Ledger by the Credit Supervisor.
-The last page on the aging is then displayed or printed and compared to the General Ledger City Ledger balance to ensure the two are in balance.
+The last page on the ageing is then displayed or printed and compared to the General Ledger City Ledger balance to ensure the two are in balance.
 All discrepancies are to be identified and corrected immediately.

 If a payment is partial, the customer will be contacted immediately to determine how the payment is to be applied.
-If the payment is an over payment or duplicate payment, a refund check will be sent immediately.
+If the payment is an overpayment or duplicate payment, a refund check will be sent immediately.

 If a payment is received and an account cannot be located, the customer will be contacted immediately to determine the disposition of the payment.